jdk2pq/diduvawin/README.md

 ## Wa-who?-wa
 This is an unofficial UVA Men's Basketball and Football project made by Jake Kenneally.
 It is not affiliated with the University of Virginia or Virginia Athletics in any way.

-If you're interested in building a similar page for your school, please get in contact!
+If you're interested in building a similar page for your school, please get in contact (and feel free to use this app as your starting point).

 ## Wa-how?-wa
 A Node.js app using [Express](http://expressjs.com/) and built on Heroku.